Superradiant growth anomaly magnification in evolution of vector bosonic condensates bounded by a Kerr black hole with near-horizon reflection: Acknowledgements

 \section{Acknowledgements}

-We give special thanks to Prof. Hong Zhang for his warm hospitality in Shandong University where part of N.Jia’s work has been done, and give thanks to Jiangyuan Qian and Bing Sun for their valuable discussions and assistance in the early stage of this study.
-The work of N.Jia and G-R. Liang is supported by the National Natural Science Foundation of China (Grants~Nos.~12147163 and 12175099); the work of Y-D. Guo is supported by the National Natural Science Foundation of China (Grant No. 12075136) and the Natural Science Foundation of Shandong Province (Grant No.~ZR2020MA094); the work of Z-F. Mai is supported by the National Natural Science Foundation of China (Grants~No.~12247128); the work of X. Zhang is supported by the National Natural Science Foundation of China (Grants~Nos.~11975072 and 11835009), the National SKA Program of China (Grants~Nos.~2022SKA0110200 and 2022SKA0110203), and the 111 Project (Grant~No.~B16009).
+We give special thanks to Prof. Hong Zhang and Prof. Shou-Shan Bao for their warm hospitality in Shandong University where part of N. Jia’s work has been done, and give thanks to Mr. Jiangyuan Qian and Dr. Bing Sun for their valuable suggestions and assistance in the early stage of this study.
+We give additional thanks to Dr. Rong-Zhen Guo and Prof. Qing-Guo Huang for their help in our understanding the asymptotic expansions of some special functions, and give thanks to Prof. Lijing Shao for his expertise in support for our research.
+The starting work of N. Jia and G-R. Liang is supported by the National Natural Science Foundation of China (Grants~Nos.~12147163 and 12175099), the remaining work of G-R. Liang is supported by Jiangsu Funding Program for Excellent Postdoctoral Talent; the work of Y-D. Guo is supported by the National Natural Science Foundation of China (Grant No. 12075136) and the Natural Science Foundation of Shandong Province (Grant No.~ZR2020MA094); the work of Z-F. Mai is supported by the National Natural Science Foundation of China (Grants~No.~12247128); the work of X. Zhang is supported by the National Natural Science Foundation of China (Grants~Nos.~11975072, 11835009, and 12473001), the National SKA Program of China (Grants~Nos.~2022SKA0110200 and 2022SKA0110203), and the 111 Project (Grant~No.~B16009).